scotthal/jug-career-talk/slides.md

 first day._

 Much of what you do as a practitioner will not be strictly technical.
-There are vanishly few strictly technical problems in business.
+There are vanishingly few strictly technical problems in business.

 No problem you solve for others is a waste of time.
 Every problem you solve cements your name and face in someone's mind as a problem solver.